 • Lessen vocal exertion

 The MFR trained therapist uses patient directed approaches to alleviate symptoms and teaches the patient at-home stretches that will be used in addition to office therapy.
 Patients that show progress during sessions usually begin to have lasting improvement within 3 sessions.

 The gentle stretches of yoga can help reduce stress and may have a temporary impact of the severity of symptoms.
 Other relaxation techniques such as massage, tai chi, and relaxed may help.
 The key is finding the combination that works best for you.

 Intended to improved whole body health and some people have reported short-term symptom reduction.

 It has long been noted by people living with SD and vocal tremor and physicians alike that alcohol may improve symptoms temporarily in some people with spasmodic dysphonia.
 However, this anecdotal finding has never been confirmed.
-A recent survey of 641 people with isolated spasmodic dysphonia (SD, or laryngeal dystonia) and with spasmodic dysphonia combined with voice tremor (SD/VT) found that more than half of patients in both groups thought that their voice symptoms improve to some extent after drinking alcohol.
+A survey of 641 people with isolated spasmodic dysphonia (SD, or laryngeal dystonia) and with spasmodic dysphonia combined with voice tremor (SD/VT) found that more than half of patients in both groups thought that their voice symptoms improve to some extent after drinking alcohol.
 Patient’s family and friends also noticed similar improvement.
 The duration of effect of alcohol on voice symptoms was thought to last 1 – 3 hours in both patient groups.
 Alcohol is thought to modulate the pathophysiological mechanisms underlying abnormal neurotransmission of γ-aminobutyric acid (GABA) in dystonia.
 However, this is not a recommended method of treatment due to the long-term consequences.